HeranGa0/Signals-and-Slots-in-100-lines-Cpp-code/README.md

 # Signals And Slots C++14
 A prototype of Signals & Slots system (unique from Qt implementations) that are used for the communication between objects or widgets (especially in GUI programming).
-The purpose of this project is for fun so a lot of cool C++ ¡°black magic¡± are used such as the template metaprogramming and macro expansion.
+The purpose of this project is for fun so a lot of cool C++ Â¡Â°black magicÂ¡Â± are used such as the template metaprogramming and macro expansion.
 This signals&slots implementation was achieved in less then 100 lines of c++ code.

 ## Usage:
 **cd .../SignalAndSlot**